Lil Wayne Net Worth 2017 Has ‘No Worries’ After Tidal, Sprint Deal

 Birdman can certainly afford to pay Lil Wayne and Drake, and BankRate listed his net worth in 2016 as $180 million.

-By comparison, in 2016, Lil Wayne was listed at number 14 as a Cash King of Hip Hop according to Forbes, and they listed Lil Wayne’s earnings as $14 million.
+By comparison, in 2016, Lil Wayne was listed at No. 14 as a Cash King of Hip Hop according to Forbes, and they listed Lil Wayne’s earnings as $14 million.

 However, Lil Wayne disputed in late 2016 that his net worth was anywhere close to the $149 million estimated online, according to All Hip Hop.